jannis-kiriasis/digibooking/README.md

 8.	**SEO services**\

-    This section explain why and how Digibooking do SEO.
+    This section explains why and how Digibooking do SEO.

     The illustration recalls a local search on a map usying a mobile or tablet.

 9.	**PPC services**\

-    This section explain why and how Digibooking do PPC.
+    This section explains why and how Digibooking do PPC.

     The illustration recalls an hotel booking done on a mobile device.

 10.	**Google Hotel Ads**\

-    This section explain why Digibooking offer Google Hotel Ads services.
+    This section explains why Digibooking offer Google Hotel Ads services.

     The illustration recalls a online room booking.